-Step 5 Instruct, educate and coach throughout the plan Catastrophe awaits those who ignore the human element.
+Step 5 - Instruct, educate and coach throughout the plan Catastrophe awaits those who ignore the human element.
 The plan - no matter how basic - must contain a mechanism for instruction of those involved in execution.
 As we contemplate the education piece - let's remember; human learning requires repetition.
 There is a good reason for our repeated expose to the same TV adverts or Radio jingles - Launch your plan with an instructional session and repeat that session at points along the way.
 Provide metric related updates for the group.
 And, for those who lag behind - provide personalized coaching.
 Remember - good coaches motivate each person according to that person's personality.
 Some people need encouragement while others need a mere.

 Step 6 - Look to others for implementation tips Implementation tips flow from a number of places - basically anyone who has been on a similar road of implementation.
-People like benchmarking partners and consultants sometimes fill this role.Understanding the pot holes on the road to executing your plan eliminates a great deal of frustration and save countless hours spent reinventing the wheel.
+People like benchmarking partners and consultants sometimes fill this role.
+Understanding the pot holes on the road to executing your plan eliminates a great deal of frustration and save countless hours spent reinventing the wheel.

-3.4.
-The Implementation Process of Strategic Development Plans33 organizations that develop strategic plans must expect to include a process for applying the plan.
-The specific implementation process can vary from organization to organization, dependent largely on the details of the actual strategic plan, but some basic steps can assist in the process and ensure that implementation is successful and the strategic plan is effective.
+2.4 The Implementation Process of Strategic Development Plans

+A strategic plan is of little use to an Organisation without a means of putting it into place.
+In fact, implementation is an essential part of the strategic planning process, and Organisations that develop strategic plans must expect to include a process for applying the plan.
+The specific implementation process can vary from Organisation to Organisation, dependent largely on the details of the actual strategic plan, but some basic steps can assist in the process and ensure that implementation is successful and the strategic plan is effective.